 This is a response to the podcast from Bryan E. Lewis, Am I a Full Preterist?
 A Statement from Bryan E. Lewis.

-*** Please note: I have great respect (and I am quite jealous!) for Bryan as he pursues academic training at Vanderbilt Divinity School.
-This post is a critique, but it is intended to be conveyed with respect and love.
-Of those within the FP movement, there is no question that Lewis is the one with whom I have the most interests in common with scholarship, not unlike Sam Frost as a trained and theologically and exegetically conversant partner for dialogue before he returned to orthodoxy.
+*** Please note: I have respect for Bryan as he pursues academic training at Vanderbilt Divinity School.
+Of those within the FP movement, there is no question that Lewis is the one with whom I have the most interests in common with regard to scholarship, not unlike Sam Frost as a trained and theologically and exegetically conversant partner for dialogue before he returned to orthodoxy.
 I will hopefully continue to dialogue, and look forward to following Bryan's evolution.

 Why are we discussing Bryan E. Lewis?